A question arose recently that I believe merits further and wider discussion:

 Can “representation and warranty” provisions in acquisition agreements be an acceptable substitute for conducting intellectual property due diligence (IPDD)?

-This question was originally asked in a recent webinar, but we wanted to give it some serious and public thought as other legal professionals may have pondered the same thing.
+This question was originally asked in a past webinar, but we wanted to give it some serious and public thought as other legal professionals may have pondered the same thing.

 In a transaction, IPDD and representation/warranty provisions are often complementary components of risk management.
 As important as they are, representations and warranties are not a substitute for IPDD – especially when the IP is essential to the deal.